1963 Goa, Daman and Diu Legislative Assembly election: Results

-Elected Members
+Elected members

 Aftermath

 On 20 December 1963, Dayanand Bandodkar was sworn in as Chief Minister.
-His cabinet included only two other ministers, Vitthal Subrai and Tony Fernandes.
+His cabinet included only two other ministers, Vittal Karmali and Tony Fernandes.
 Jack de Sequeira, of the UGP, was the first Leader of the Opposition and Pandurang Purushottam Shirodkar was the first Speaker of the Assembly.

 Since the party in government, the MGP, was in favour of merging the territory with Maharashtra, they precipitated the issue.
 This led to the 1967 Goa status referendum, where the voters rejected the merger and instead opted to remain a Union Territory.